The Campaign (film): Production

 Principal photography for the film, originally titled Dog Fight, began November 14, 2011, and continued through February 2012 in New Orleans, Hammond, and on the West Bank.

 The film opens with a quote from Texas businessman Ross Perot, stating he was a 1988 presidential candidate.
 Perot didn't run for president until 1992 and 1996.

 Music

 The film's score was composed by Theodore Shapiro.

 The Green Day song "99 Revolutions", from the album ¡Tré!, plays over the end credits.

 Musical interludes and "Takin' Care of Business" performed by a group of musicians consisting of members from the Pride of The Plains Marching Band (Pittsburg State University) and local residents of Pittsburg, Kansas under the direction of Dr. Doug Whitten.

 Themes

 The film lampoons modern American elections and the influence of corporate money.
 It directly satirizes the Koch brothers with another pair of ultra-wealthy siblings: the Motch brothers.
-The film also alluded to the British Conservative Party's New Labour, New Danger campaign.
+The film also alluded to the New Labour, New Danger campaign of the Conservative Party during the 1997 United Kingdom general election.
+Ferrell's Cam Brady character has been widely characterized as a parody of former North Carolina Democratic Senator and 2004 vice-presidential nominee John Edwards.